Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Theoretical Analysis Motivation

 Previous works \cite{rma,ETH_sci_1} try to use historical trajectory

 with a fixed length to help infer the oracle policy, and the policy imitation error becomes $D_{\rm TV}(\pi^* (\cdot|s^l,s^p)\|\hat{\pi}(\cdot|s^l,h))$.
 However, without appropriately using the historical information, imitating a well-trained oracle policy can still be difficult for an agent with limited capacity, which results in suboptimal performance.
-Meanwhile, imitating the oracle policy can be sample-inefficient as it needs to train an oracle policy for many epochs based on oracle states.
-Another alternative distillation method drops privileged knowledge gradually \cite{Suphx} to alleviate the difficulty in mimicking a well-trained oracle agent.
-Such a method sacrifices the optimality to enhance learning efficiency as it does not use history to capture more information.
+Meanwhile, such two-stage policy imitation methods are also sample-inefficient.